Sports & Activities Club

 The Pine Needlers is a group of ladies who meet weekly to share their passion of needle arts and to exchange ideas and techniques.
 Our members have varied talents that include hand and machine sewing, cross-stitching, knitting, crocheting, quilting, and embroidery.
 Occasionally, we plan fun field trips to quilt shows or to check out quilt shops.

 Qigong (pronounced chee gung) is an age-old Chinese healing and therapeutic modality which utilizes breathing techniques, mediation, and special movements to promote health and well-being.
-Qigong’s slow, focused exercises are for all ages and levels of fitness.
-If you are ready for a fantastic change in your lifestyle, come and join us at the Yacht Lounge on Monday, Wednesday or Friday mornings at 8:00 a.m.
+Qigong’s slow, focused, light exercises and gentle stretching movements are for all ages and levels of fitness.
+Qigong helps to reduce stress, increase balance, coordination and memory; and brings together mind, body and spirit.
+Come and join us at the Yacht Lounge on Monday, Wednesday or Friday mornings at 8:00 a.m.
 Classes last one hour.
-For further information, contact Sylvia Waddell at (408) 341-5444 or email at [email protected].
+For further information or handouts relating directly to the practice of Qigong, contact Keith Vincent at 906-7065 or email [email protected] All other enquiries contact Sylvia Waddell at (408) 341-5444 or email at [email protected].

 LOP RV Ramblers